mohamedahmedshawky251-cpu/Light-Knight/README.md

-# Light Knight
+# Light knight

-- Light Knight is a 2d platformer game created with godot 4.
+## Description
+This is a simple 2D game developed using Godot.
+The player moves around the map to collect coins while avoiding enemies.
+The goal is to collect as many coins as possible without getting caught.

--  The player should jump on platforms, collect coins, and avoid enemies to win.
+- movable platforms can the player hold on it and go up

+## Controls
+- Arrow Keys or WASD: Move the player

+## virsual
+- Godot Engine